rfmoz/keepconf/README.md

         keepconf -i

-Make a simple file for backup some paths of the local host, take care of the tabs and spaces before each line, dont add any of both:
+Make a simple file for backup some paths of the local host, take care of the tabs and spaces at the beginning of each line, dont add any of them:

 	printf "%s\n" '[main]' 'directory=myhost/' '[hosts]' 'localhost' '[files]' '/etc/' '!/etc/passwd' '!/etc/group' '!/etc/shadow' '/proc/sys/kernel/*' > /etc/keepconf/hosts/localhost.cfg